Impact of Social Isolation

-It is also very important to note that isolation is self perpetuating.
-There is a certain comfort and freedom from judgement that comes from isolation.
+It is also very important to note that isolation is self-perpetuating.
+There is a certain comfort and freedom from the judgement that comes from isolation.

 If a person has any additional difficulties with forming or maintaining social contact (such as shyness, insecurity around their physicality, or any kind of disability) this difficulty becomes enormous.

 Within the space of addressing social isolation, first of all, we need to identify the problem.
 A person cannot be told by another that they are isolated.
 It has to be something that they feel for themselves.
 Next, they need to experience this as a difficulty and something that they want to change.

 When these base criteria have been met, then there are a number of ways in which an isolated individual can be helped.
 First of all, identify people that you know and trust, from all points of life so far.
 These people, even if they are not in contact on a regular basis, are those where a relationship can be more easily cultivated.
 Reaching out is difficult and if it is overwhelming for any individual, specialised, short term counselling support can offer great help.
 Small tools for overcoming shyness as well as interpersonal tools that help with conversation and connection skills can make a significant difference in terms of feeling capable of meeting and connecting with others.

 Local community gatherings are the easiest manner of gaining a sense of connectedness within a locale.
 In order to overcome the difficulty of initial contact with a community group, bringing along someone that is already trusted is often a good idea.

 Finally, reaching out to like-minded others is a great way to understand yourself as someone in the world who has similarity to others.
 Finding people that feel the same as you do is important in terms of being connected in your community and also within the world.
 If these people don’t live near to you, meeting online is a space in which you can supplement your ‘real-life’ friendships with those that you may have even more in common.